-➤ Singapore Certified Energy Manager (SCEM) Programme & Training Grant
+Singapore Certified Energy Manager (SCEM) Programme & Training Grant

 The Singapore Certified Energy Manager (SCEM) Programme offers a formal training and certification system in the area of energy management.
-A training grant is available to support the training of local engineers and improve capability in professional energy management.
+A training grant covering about 80% is available to participants to improve the technical skills and competencies needed to manage energy issues of organisations they work in.
 The programme targets engineers who manage manufacturing facilities and buildings and provide energy services or engineering consulting services.

 - The National Energy Efficiency Conference (NEEC), a key event of the EENP, brings together energy efficiency experts and industry energy professionals to provide thought leadership on energy efficiency and share best practices and success case stories.
-The inaugural NEEC 2011 was held on 24 and 25 May 2011. - ESCO Accreditation Scheme
+The NEEC has been held annually since 2011. - ESCO Accreditation Scheme

 The Energy Services Companies (ESCOs) Accreditation Scheme was introduced to enhance the professionalism and quality of energy services offered.
+Currently there are 20 accredited ESCOs operating in Singapore and 27 qualified energy services specialists.